Crystalus Innovation Series | Ottawa 2026

 Deborah Brean

 Deborah is a globally recognized expert in blended finance, sustainable finance and risk management, with decades of senior-level experience across international finance, structured finance and capital mobilization.
-Prior to joining Crystalus, she held senior leadership positions with major global institutions including Export Development Canada, International Finance Corporation and Green Municipal Fund.
-Deborah has led and advised on billions of dollars in structured financing transactions worldwide and brings deep expertise in blended finance structures, risk mitigation, innovative financial instruments and catalytic capital solutions supporting sustainable development and climate priorities.
+She has held senior leadership positions with Export Development Canada, International Finance Corporation and Green Municipal Fund, and has led and advised on billions of dollars in structured financing transactions worldwide.

 Patrick Brean